 (A) If the Committee deems the response satisfactory, it will notify the law school within thirty days.

-(B) If the Committee deems the response unsatisfactory, it must schedule an inspection within thirty days.
-Upon concluding the inspection, the inspection team must submit its report to the Committee within thirty days.
-The Committee will send a copy of the report to the law school.
+(B) If the Committee deems the response non-responsive or otherwise unsatisfactory, it must schedule an inspection of the law school within thirty days, unless the Committee determines that an inspection is unnecessary.
+Upon concluding the inspection, the inspection team selected by the Senior Director must submit its report to the Senior Director within sixty (60) days.
+The Senior Director will send a copy of the report to the law school.

-Rule 4.263 Committee action on inspection report
+Rule 4.263 Committee action with or without an inspection report

-If the Committee believes that the inspection report demonstrates that the law school is not or is not likely to be in compliance with these rules, the Committee will notify the law school that it recommends probation or withdrawal of registration.
+If the Committee believes that the inspection report provides sufficient evidence that the law school is not currently, or is not soon likely to be in compliance with these rules, the Committee will notify the law school that it intends to either place the law school on probation for a specified period of time or proceed with the procedures to withdraw its registration.

+If the Committee has determined that in an inspection of the law school is unnecessary, and believes that it has sufficient evidence that the law school is not currently or not soon likely to be in compliance with these rules, the Committee will notify the law school that it intends to either place the law school on probation for a specified period of time or proceed with the procedures to withdraw its registration.

 Rule 4.264 Request for hearing